Félix Vallotton was a Swiss painter who left his home country to join the artistic nebula of Paris at the fin de

 Louisa Mahoney 22 May 2023

 If you love, like me, summer light, long vacation days, walks on the beach, and lying on the sand with a good book in your hand, these paintings by Joaquín Sorolla will cheer you up!
 We leave you a selection of his best paintings to make you dream of summer and a vacation to the Mediterranean coast!

 Joaquín Sorolla y Bastida (Valencia 1863–Cercedilla 1923), also known as the Spanish painter of light, stood out for his beach and sea scenes inspired by the Valencian coast.
 Sorolla created canvases of a unique luminosity and he managed to transmit with his brushstrokes the Mediterranean atmosphere like no one else.

 Although he is mostly known for his sunny beach paintings and relaxed seaside scenes, Joaquín Sorolla also painted genre scenes, especially in the first years of his career.
-In his early paintings, he painted the life of the working classes of Valencia, especially scenes of work related to fishing and the seafaring world, in which humble peasants and fishermen are the protagonists.
+In his early paintings, he depicted the life of working classes of Valencia, especially scenes of work related to fishing and the seafaring world, in which humble peasants and fishermen are the protagonists.